• Skip to primary navigation

 • Drain pasta well and add to the vegetables in the bowl.
 Toss gently.

-• Pour the dressing over the pasta and vegetables and mix well.
-Refrigerate for 1-2 hours or until ready to serve.
+• For best results, refrigerate for 1-2 hours or until ready to serve.
 If preparing more than two hours in advance, wait to add dressing to salad until 1-2 hours before serving.

 Nutrition per serving